Connect to on-premises data sources from Azure Logic Apps

 Under Create connection gateway, provide this information for your gateway resource.
 When you're done, select Create.

-Property Description Resource Name Your gateway resource name, which can contain only letters, numbers, hyphens (
+Property Description Resource Name Provide a name for your gateway resource that contains only letters, numbers, hyphens (

 -), underscores (